mike-boya/til/vim/display-line-numbers.markdown

 ```
 :set number
 ```
-To disable the numbers enter command mode again and type:
+To hide the numbers enter command mode again and type:

 ```
 :set nonumber